Learn more about our guest speakers who will deliver talks at the inaugural National Energy Research and Policy Conference 2019.

 Lucy Corcoran works on delivery of the SEAI National Energy Research, Development and Demonstration (RD&D) Funding Programme, which supports innovative energy RD&D projects that contribute to Ireland’s transition to a clean and secure energy future.
 Lucy represents Ireland on Europe’s Strategic Energy Technology Plan (SETPlan) Steering Group, and represents SEAI on the National Climate Research Coordination Group.
 Lucy is also the National Contact Point for the European Commission co-funded ERA-Net Smart Energy Systems initiative.

 Lucy is an engineer with ten years’ experience in the energy sector, across industry and academia.
 She holds a BAI (Engineering) and PhD (Hydropower Energy Recovery) from Trinity College Dublin, and is a graduate of the UCD-TCD-QUB Innovation Academy (Innovation and Entrepreneurship).

-Director of Grid30, EirGrid Group
+Head of System Support, EirGrid Group

 Lecturer & Researcher at University College Dublin

 Lisa is a lecturer in energy economics in UCD School of Economics and energy economics research lead at the UCD Energy Institute.
 She carries out research in clean energy technology adoption, energy markets, and climate change economics and related policy.
 She was the senior energy economist in the Energy Efficiency Unit at the International Energy Agency (IEA) in Paris until summer 2013 where she led projects relating to energy efficiency finance, transport, and cross-sectoral energy policy.
 She subsequently worked as an independent consultant in energy and environmental economics.
 Lisa has a PhD in environmental economics from University College Dublin (UCD), and other postgraduate and undergraduate degrees in economics and engineering from UCD and Colorado School of Mines, USA.